 Have you found yourself asking the question, “Why is my child always so angry at me?”

-Do you feel like your adolescent surrounds himself with a force field of anger and hostility?
+Do you feel like your adolescent surrounds himself or herself with a force field of anger and hostility?

 In this article, James Lehman, creator of The Total Transformation® child behavior program, discusses anger, hostility, and your child.

 First of all, it’s important to make a distinction between anger and hostility.
 When you’re angry, you feel as if you’ve been wronged, and you want to strike back somehow.

 We all get angry from time to time—it’s a natural reaction to certain situations.
 Well adjusted kids and adults get angry but can manage their anger when it arises.

 In contrast, hostility is an attitude of defensiveness and waiting for an attack.
 Hostility is related to antagonism, animosity, and hatred.
 What a lot of parents experience as defiance is, in most cases, hostility.